 The story of Mitsuyo Esai Maeda did not start (and certainly did not end) with the Gracie family.
-The Japanese ‘Kano Jiu Jitsu’ master who taught Carlos Gracie and likely Luiz França those grappling principles that led to what we recognize today as Brazilian Jiu Jitsu, lived a long and prosperous life in his favorite Brazilian location of Belém do Pará, in the state of Amazonas, eventually adopting a Brazilian citizenship in 1930 and changing his name to Otávio Maeda.
+The Japanese ‘Kano Jiu-Jitsu’ master who allegedly taught Carlos Gracie and Luiz França those grappling principles that led to what we recognize today as Brazilian Jiu-Jitsu, lived a long and prosperous life in his favorite Brazilian location of Belém do Pará, in the state of Amazonas, eventually adopting a Brazilian citizenship in 1930 and changing his name to Otávio Maeda.
 It was here that Maeda remained until his death in 1941, leaving behind one of the oldest and most traditional grappling academies in Brazil, the ‘Conde Koma Judô Clube’.

 The Japanese Mitsuyo Maeda arrived in Pará at a time when this immense Brazilian state was at it’s highest and most prosperous period.
 It also coincided with a period of heavy Japanese migration to the Amazon, which must’ve helped Maeda in his decision to remain in Belém, the state’s capital city.

-Although he settled in Belém do Pará around 1917, Maeda still travelled often, and so it was only in 1921 that Conde Koma finally opened his own academy, after the Gracie’s left the city.
+Although he settled in Belém do Pará around 1917, Maeda still traveled often during his early years there, and so it was only in 1921 that Conde Koma officially opened his own academy, around the same time when the Gracie’s left the city and moved to Rio de Janeiro.
 Initially located at the Clube do Remo (rowing society), in the burg of Cidade Velha, it was one of the first Judo clubs in the country.
 Mitsuyo remained as the top man of the society for many years forming great grapplers in the region.
-As Maeda grew old, the helm of the club was passed on to two of his top students named: Sebastião Oli (a second generation Italian immigrant) and the Japanese Nakasan.
-On November 27, 1941 the Kodokan Institute in Japan promoted Maeda to 7th dan, unfortunately for the great Master, he never had the pleasure of receiving the honour as he passed away on the following day, November 28, 1941 in Brazil.
+As Maeda grew old, the helm of the club was passed on to two of his top students named: Sebastião Oli (a second-generation Italian immigrant) and the Japanese Nakasan.
+On November 27, 1941, the Kodokan Institute in Japan promoted Maeda to 7th dan, unfortunately for the great Master, he never had the pleasure of receiving the honor as he passed away on the following day, November 28, 1941, in Brazil.

-As Master Coimbra grew older, the classes were taken over by one of Coimbra’s finest students, Mr Alessandro Barros.
-The ‘Conde Koma Judô Clube’ is an unusual Judo academy, as it focuses heavily on ground work (newaza) and has a clear and very distinct curriculum from most Judo academies’ systems.
-When interviewed for this piece, Alessandro Barros, the current head coach at the club, expressed his great pride on the quality of the academy’s ground game, feeling that the team is a reference to the whole grappling community.
-The ‘Conde Koma Judô Clube’ still produces high quality fighters inside and outside the Judo rule set, as MMA fighter and Bellator’s star competitor Luis ‘Sapo’ could attest, a fighter developed inside the Conde Koma’s walls.
+As Master Coimbra grew older, the classes were taken over by one of Coimbra’s finest students, Mr. Alessandro Barros.
+The ‘Conde Koma Judô Clube’ is an unusual Judo academy, as it focuses heavily on ground-work (newaza) and has a clear and very distinct curriculum from most Judo academies’ systems.
+When interviewed for this piece, Alessandro Barros, the current head coach at the club, expressed his great pride in the quality of the academy’s ground game, feeling that the team is a reference to the whole grappling community.
+The ‘Conde Koma Judô Clube’ still produces high-quality fighters inside and outside the Judo rule set, as MMA fighter and Bellator’s star competitor Luis ‘Sapo’ could attest, a fighter developed inside the Conde Koma’s walls.